LENS: Multi-level Evaluation of Multimodal Reasoning with Large Language Models: Introduction

-In summary, \data{} makes the following contributions: \begin{itemize} \item \textbf{Realistic and Up-to-Date Evaluation:} By leveraging a newly collected set of high-resolution, naturalistic images, our benchmark evaluates the latest multimodal reasoning models in settings that closely reflect real-world complexity. \item \textbf{Multi-Level Evaluation:} It supports fine-grained and interpretable evaluation across three core dimensions—perception, understanding, and reasoning—providing a comprehensive view of a model's multimodal competence. \item \textbf{Synergistic Capability Evaluation:} Unlike existing benchmarks that often assess tasks in isolation, our framework emphasizes the synergistic effects of lower-level perceptual abilities (\textit{e.g.}, object detection, localization) on higher-order reasoning tasks (\textit{e.g.}, inference, spatial understanding). \item \textbf{Towards Generalizable Intelligence:} By capturing both perceptual and reasoning performance in integrated tasks, our benchmark helps identify the gaps between current model capabilities and the requirements of human-aligned reasoning systems and measure the shortcomings of current models (Qwen2.5-VL achieved less than 45\% accuracy on reasoning tasks). \end{itemize}
+To bridge this gap, we propose the Self-Driven Multi-Expert Collaborative Framework (SMEC), a novel reasoning framework that leverages the MLLM itself as a set of specialized experts instantiated through self-generated prompts.
+Unlike tool-calling approaches \citep{wang2025toolgen, gao2025multimodal, liu2025toolace, zhang2024vipact} that rely on external modules, SMEC treats the base MLLM as a versatile reasoning engine: it simulates diverse expert perspectives (\textit{e.g.}, spatial analyst, text interpreter, commonsense reasoner) via role-specific prompts and composes their insights into coherent final answers.
+This collaborative mechanism encourages the model to extract, expand, and integrate rich, task-relevant information.
+Our experiments demonstrate that SMEC significantly boosts performance on reasoning tasks within \data{}, validating its potential as a general-purpose, language-native method for enhancing multimodal reasoning. \textbf{We take data privacy, copyright compliance, and platform terms of service seriously.
+Rigorous collection, filtering, and documentation procedures were implemented and detailed in Section \ref{sec:dataset_collection} and \ref{sec:Ethics}, and Appendix \ref{sec:Privacy}.} To our knowledge, we make the following contributions: \begin{itemize} \item \textbf{Realistic and Up-to-Date Evaluation.} By leveraging a newly collected set of high-resolution, naturalistic images, our benchmark evaluates the latest multimodal reasoning models in settings that closely reflect real-world complexity. \item \textbf{Multi-Level Evaluation.} It supports fine-grained and interpretable evaluation across three core dimensions—perception, understanding, and reasoning—providing a comprehensive view of a model's multimodal competence. \item \textbf{Synergistic Capability Evaluation.} Unlike existing benchmarks that often assess tasks in isolation, our framework emphasizes the synergistic effects of lower-level perceptual abilities on higher-order reasoning tasks.
+The experimental results also confirm that low-level tasks facilitate the reasoning of MLLMs on more complex, high-level tasks (\textit{e.g.}, Scene Knowledge Inference). \item \textbf{Towards Generalizable Intelligence.} By capturing both perceptual and reasoning performance in integrated tasks, our benchmark helps identify the gaps between current model capabilities and the requirements of human-aligned reasoning systems and measure the shortcomings of current models. \item \textbf{Self-driven Reasoning Enhancement.} We introduce SMEC, a self-driven multi-expert collaborative framework that simulates specialized experts within a single MLLM through self-generated prompts.
+Unlike tool-calling approaches, SMEC enables modular, multi-perspective reasoning natively, leading to significant gains on complex reasoning tasks. \end{itemize} \textbf{Comparison with existing benchmarks.} Compared with existing multimodal benchmarks \citep{liu2024mmbench, yue2024mmmu, li2024embodied}, \data{} provides more contemporary, diverse, and densely annotated visual content.
+Our benchmark is constructed from contemporary social-media images, ensuring strong timeliness and significantly reducing the risk of contamination from pre-training corpora.
+In contrast to task-specific datasets \citep{liu2024ocrbench, liu2024finecops, wei2024large}, our benchmark provides rich, multi-task annotations with the same visual content, across perception, understanding, and reasoning, enabling controlled analysis of cross-task synergies within a unified distribution.
+Additionally, \data{} offers the detailed thought process in real-world reasoning tasks for potential future research.
+Appendix \ref{related_work} further discusses related work.